ciaskious/new_HC_blog/content/post/day42.md

 It was about time to try out akka http and dockerize a small example app.
 In this post I will explain step by step how to write a "Hello (wait for it...)
 World" and put in a Docker container using the [SBT Native Packager](https://sbt-native-packager.readthedocs.io/en/latest/index.html).
 The main example can be found in the [akka docs](https://doc.akka.io/docs/akka-http/current/routing-dsl/index.html)

 First things first, Akka HTTP is not a framework; it is a more general solution for HTTP services, built on _akka stream_ and _akka actor_.
-In the future, I want to try out web-frameworks based on Akka, like Play or Spray, but for now the point is understand the actor system and routes.
+In the future, I want to try out web-frameworks based on Akka, like Play or Spray, but for now the point is to understand the actor system and routes.
 The reason I used it today: I just needed to integrate an HTTP layer in my project.
 In addition, Akka HTTP offers abstraction by giving you the freedom to use different level APIs for the same task.

 To get started with his project, we have to add the dependencies to our **build.sbt** file: